-- NOTE: Do not create the next scheduled occurrence of an automatic update job if a job is already Scheduled.
-It overwrites the current scheduled job. - In the iDRAC web interface, go to Maintenance > System Update > Automatic Update.
-The Firmware Update page is displayed.
+NOTE: Do not create the next scheduled occurrence of an automatic update job if a job is already Scheduled.
+It overwrites the current scheduled job.

-- 2. Click the Automatic Update tab. - 3.
+- 1. In the iDRAC web interface, go to Maintenance > System Update > Automatic Update.
+The Firmware Update page is displayed. - 2.
+Click the Automatic Update tab. - 3.
 Select the Enable Automatic Update option. - 4.
-Select any of the following options to specify if a system reboot is required after the updates are staged: - Schedule Updates Stage the firmware updates but do not reboot the server. - Schedule Updates and reboot Server Enables server reboot after the firmware updates are staged. - 5.
+Select any of the following options to specify if a system reboot is required after the updates are staged: - Schedule Updates Stage the firmware updates but do not reboot the server.

+- Schedule Updates and reboot Server Enables server reboot after the firmware updates are staged. - 5.
 Select any of the following to specify the location of the firmware images: - Network Use the catalog file from a network share (CIFS, NFS, HTTP or HTTPS, TFTP).
-Enter the network share location details. - NOTE: While specifying the network share settings, it is recommended to avoid special characters for user name and password or percent encode the special characters. - FTP Use the catalog file from the FTP site.
+Enter the network share location details.

+() NOTE: While specifying the network share settings, it is recommended to avoid special characters for user name and password or percent encode the special characters.

+- FTP Use the catalog file from the FTP site.
 Enter the FTP site details. - HTTP or HTTPS Allows catalog file streaming and via HTTP and HTTPS file transfer. - 6.
 Based on the selection in step 5, enter the network settings or the FTP settings.

-7. In the Update Window Schedule section, specify the start time for the firmware update and the frequency of the updates (daily, weekly, or monthly).
+For information about the fields, see the iDRAC Online Help. - 7.
+In the Update Window Schedule section, specify the start time for the firmware update and the frequency of the updates (daily, weekly, or monthly).